 Medellín – known as the “City of Eternal Spring” is the capital city of the department of Antioquia, located north west and birthplace of coffee in Colombia.

-Colombian coffee is referred by the region in which it is grown and altitudes range from 1,200 – 2,000 meters above sea level.
+The primary varieties grown in Colombia are Caturra, Bourbon, Typica and Variedad Colombia (resistant to leaf rust disease know as Roya).
+Colombian coffee is referred to by the region in which it is grown and altitudes range from 1,100 – 2,000 meters above sea level.